Asymptotics of ODE's flow on the torus through a singleton condition and a perturbation result. Applications: Introduction

 In the sequel the ``singleton condition'' means that Herman's rotation set $\sfC_b$ is a singleton $\{\zeta\}$.
 Proposition~\ref{pro.Cb} below provides an alternative proof of \eqref{Cbsindis}.
 Then, the ``singleton approach'' consists in establishing sufficient conditions on the vector field $b$ to ensure the singleton condition.
 The aim of this paper is to exploit this approach either to get the asymptotics of the flow $X$ under suitable vector fields $b$, or in the less favorable cases to determine Herman's rotation set $\sfC_b$ as a closed line segment of $\R^d$.

-First of all, revisiting Liouville's theorem for invariant probability measures (see, {\em e.g.}, \cite[Theorem~1, Section~2.2]{CFS}) as a divergence-curl lemma (see Proposition~\ref{pro.divcurl}) we obtain (see Proposition~\ref{pro.ADv}) a rather surprising nul asymptotics of the flow $X$ associated with any current field of type $b=A\nabla v$, where $A$ is a positive definite matrix-valued conductivity in $C^1_\sharp(Y_d)^{d\times d}$ and $v$ is a scalar potential in $C^2_\sharp(Y_d)$.
+First of all, revisiting Liouville's theorem for invariant probability measures (see, {\em e.g.}, \cite[Theorem~1, Section~2.2]{CFS}) as a divergence-curl lemma (see Proposition~\ref{pro.divcurl}) we obtain (see Proposition~\ref{pro.FDv}) a rather surprising null asymptotics of the flow $X$ associated with a nonlinear current field of type $b=F(\cdot,\nabla v)$, where $F(x,\xi)$ is a vector-valued function in $C^1_\sharp(Y_d;C^1(\R^d))^d$ which is strictly monotonic with respect to variable $\xi$, and $v$ is a scalar potential in $C^2_\sharp(Y_d)$.

 Actually, except the one-dimensional case where $b$ is parallel to a fixed direction so that the flow can be computed explicitly (see Example~\ref{exa.1}), there are very few examples of vector field $b$ for which the asymptotics of the flow \eqref{bXi} is completely known in dimension $d\geq 2$.
 There are at least two cases: \begin{itemize} \item If $b$ is a non vanishing regular field in dimension two, Peirone~\cite[Theorem~3.1]{Pei} has proved that the asymptotics of the flow $X(\cdot,x)$ does exist at each point of $x\in Y_2$.
-Moreover, the singleton condition is satisfied under the extra ergodic condition that for any $x\in Y_2$, the flow $X(\cdot,x)$ is not periodic in $Y_2$ according to \eqref{XperYd}. \item Under the global rectification condition $\nabla\Psi\,b=\zeta$ in $Y_d$, where $\Psi$ is a $C^2$-diffeomorphism on the torus $Y_d$ and $\zeta$ is a non zero constant vector in $\R^d$, the set $\sfC_b$ is the singleton $\{\zeta\}$ in any dimension (see \cite[Corollary~4.1]{Bri2} and Remark~\ref{rem.sta}). \end{itemize}
+Moreover, the singleton condition is satisfied under the extra ergodic condition that for any $x\in Y_2$, the flow $X(\cdot,x)$ is not periodic in $Y_2$ according to \eqref{XperYd}. \item Under the global rectification condition $\nabla\Psi\,b=\zeta$ in $Y_d$, where $\Psi$ is a $C^2$-diffeomorphism on the torus $Y_d$ and $\zeta$ is a non zero constant vector in $\R^d$, the set $\sfC_b$ is the singleton $\big\{(\int_{Y_d}\nabla\Psi)^{-1}\zeta\big\}$ in any dimension (see \cite[Corollary~4.1]{Bri2} and Remark~\ref{rem.sta}). \end{itemize}